rqfirqfo/mscdsampler-html/README.md

 *Where do you want to go today?*

 ## Want to take a look?
-Currently, there is no GitHub Pages instances at the moment as i'm still working on this, you can download this as a ZIP and load the index.html file.
+Currently, there is no GitHub Pages instances at the moment because this is currently not finished, you can download this as a ZIP and load the index.html file.

 ## Why?
 idk, seems possible.